Calibration Tools¶

 Default Calibration¶

-When running without using calib_tools FuncADL uses a default configuration that is optimized for DAOD.
-Here is a list of all the properties available to be configured using calib_tools and their default values.
+When calib_tools is not used, FuncADL applies a default configuration optimized for DAOD.
+The list below shows all properties available for configuration through calib_tools and their default values.

 print(calib_tools.default_config())